utkarsh-dixit/personal-website/content/hero/index.md

 ---
 title: '👋👋 Hi, my name is'
 name: 'Himanshu Dixit'
-subtitle: 'I love to create solution for problems'
+subtitle: 'I create elegant interfaces and optimize complex system'
 buttonText: 'Get In Touch'
 ---

-I'm a software engineer based in Boston, MA specializing in building (and occasionally designing) exceptional websites, applications, and everything in between.
+I'm a Full stack software engineer/product guy, having expertise in creating E2E products.<br/>
+I have previously worked with travel startups like <a href="https://headout.com" target="_blank">Headout</a>, Sveet and <a href="https://rizort.com" target="_blank">Rizort</a><br/>
+And have made significant impact thru Open Source with Drupal and Oppia.